pointlesspun/hand-of-cards/README.md

 ### TODO

-* Dynamic spacing and rotation as the number of cards increase (see hearthstone)
 * Add (example) rule to card allowing cards to be played (or not)
 * Try some optimization(s) for less powerful devices (aka phones).
 * Test custom card layout other than a sprite atlas.